Back to Witchweb Back to Immigration Home Page Contact Carolyn

 Carolyn's Canadian Immigration Information

-Chapter Six - The Great Move North
+Chapter 6 - The Great Move North....

 Well the papers finally came and we loaded up the moving truck.
 I had been a good girl and had made The List for Customs.
 We were not importing a vehicle.

 What to do about the pets?
-Unfortunately Susie the Demented Doglet associates the car with a trip to the Vet and therefore with needles and things.
+Unfortunately Susie the Demented Doglet associated the car with a trip to the Vet and therefore with needles and things.
 I decided that I should try to get her used to the idea of travel.
 First we got her used to the pet carrier in the house.
 That seemed to go OK really.
 So then I tried her in the pet carrier, in the car.
 Disaster.
-She whined, she whimpered, she complained, I think she probably composed letters to her congressman complaining about cruelty to animals.
+She whined, she whimpered, she cried, I think she probably composed letters to her congressman complaining about cruelty to animals.
 And then she threw up.

-I put Susie in the car and toyed with the idea of trying to secure her with the seatbelt.
+Susie the Demented DogletI put Susie in the car and toyed with the idea of trying to secure her with the seatbelt.
 Made a mental note to investigate doggy seatbelt attachments and we set off.
 Susie stood with her front paws on the dashboard as I started the engine.
-She looked OK.Tongue hanging out, panting, picture of a happy dog in a car.
+She looked OK.
+Tongue hanging out, panting, picture of a happy dog in a car.
 Then I started to pull forward and she threw me a glance and yelped.
-As I pulled out of the driveway the glances got more pronounced, and the whimpers were obviously saying "Good God woman!!!!
-Do you know how fast you"re going??"
+As I pulled out of the driveway the glances got more pronounced and the whimpers were obviously saying 'Good God woman!!!!
+Do you know how fast you're going??'
 Then she crawled under the front seat and threw up.
 I decided that I would investigate tranquilizers.

 We did get her some tranquillisers too but, like SusieDog, they appeared to have no effect.
 My greater worry with Church was possibly losing her along the way.